younata/coz-e/src/build_log/chapter_5.md

 - 2022-10-15 - Cut one of the FJA jigs to final & correct size.
 3 left!
 - 2022-10-29 - Ripped a 4x8 sheet of masonite into 2x 21 inch by 8 foot sheets.
 - 2022-10-30 - Finished the FJ* jigs.
-- 2022-11-04 - Started work assembling tables and jigs for eventually creating the upper longerons.
+- 2022-11-04 - Assembled & leveled tables.
+Installed jigs for eventually creating the upper longerons.
+- 2022-11-05 - Epoxied the 105" spruce strips together and clamped them to the jigs.